ppone/docs/integrations/stripe.md

 ## Setup

-Connecting Stripe is a straight-forward process.
+Connecting Stripe is a straightforward process.
 Follow these steps to start accepting payments through Stripe in minutes.
 These steps assume you already have a Stripe account.
 If not, then you can sign up for one at [stripe.com](https://stripe.com).

 1. From the Invoiced dashboard go to **Settings** > **Payments**.